pasha121/deckhouse/ee/fe/modules/500-basic-auth/docs/EXAMPLES.md

 ---
-title: "The basic-auth module: usage"
+title: "The basic-auth module: examples"
 ---

 ## An example of the configuration